kyledrake/coinpunk/docs/INSTALL.md

 ```

-Try to connect by going to http://YOURADDRESS.COM:8080  (If your useing the SSL config then try  http://YOURADDRESS.COM:8085.
+Try to connect by going to http://YOURADDRESS.COM:8080  (If you're using the SSL config then try  http://YOURADDRESS.COM:8085.
 OR https://YOURADDRESS.COM:8086) If it loads, then you should be ready to use Coinpunk!

 ## Backing up Database